Nyanm/Saccharomyces-cerevisiae/README.md

 ### I only use built version

+0. Download release, make sure there is no non-ASCII characters in your filepath.

 1. Run the bare .exe, it will generate a config.cfg and shut itself down.

 2. Fill up the config.cfg under the instruction, examples are giving there.